-Somewhere along the way it occurred to me that the most limiting factor for trips into the Great Northland might be "time".
+Somewhere along the way it occurred to me that the most limiting factor for trips across the Great Northland might be "time".
 Or to quote Ernst Ferstl: "Everyone has a watch, no one has time."
-While adequate equipment contributes to comfort and safety but poor equipment could be compensated for with time.
-Outdoor savvy certainly helps but could be replaced (to a certain degree) with time.
-Canoeing skills surly help but again could be substituted to a certain degree by time.
+While adequate equipment contributes to comfort and safety, poor equipment could be compensated with more time.
+Outdoor savvy certainly helps but could also be replaced (to a certain degree) with time.
+And canoeing skills are without dispute of advantage but again can be substituted to a certain degree by time.
 You simply portage doubtful rapids.
 In other words: you don't have to be a superhero to make it back in one piece from the far reaches north of 60.
 Common sense and a humble approach will take you a long way.

 Greg Allen – a paraplegic to canoe the Mackenzie River 3 times solo – initially brought this to my attention.
 He once wrote: